-Honolulu Harbor is located on the southwestern coast of the island of Oahu.
+The Honolulu Harbor is located on the southern coast of the island of Oahu.
 The project was authorized by the River and Harbor Acts of 3 March 1905, 8 August 1917, 3 July 1930 and 3 September 1954.
+The local sponsor is the State of Hawaii Department of Transportation Harbors Division.
+The project is in the operations and maintenance phase.

-The project was completed prior to and during 1962 at a total cost of $18,283,648 (Federal: $17,297,566; non-Federal: $986,082).
-The harbor consists of Fort Armstrong Channel (an entrance channel; 4.000 feet long, 500 feet wide and 45 feet deep); a main harbor basin (3,300 feet long, 1,520 feet wide and 40 feet deep); a west harbor basin (3,400 feet long, 1,000 feet wide and 40 feet deep); and a connecting channel (400 feet wide and 40 feet deep); and Kalihi Channel (400 feet wide, 23 feet deep).
-The local sponsor is the State of Hawaii, Department of Transportation.
+The project was completed prior to and during 1962 at a cost of more than $18 million and cost shared with the State of Hawaii Department of Transportation Harbors Division.
+The harbor consists of Fort Armstrong Channel (an entrance channel; 4000 feet long, 500 feet wide and 45 feet deep); a main harbor basin (3,300 feet long, 1,520 feet wide and 40 feet deep); a west harbor basin (3,400 feet long, 1,000 feet wide and 40 feet deep); and a connecting channel (400 feet wide and 40 feet deep); and Kalihi Channel (400 feet wide, 23 feet deep).